 Down East Wood Ducks Game Notes - vs. Carolina

-Tonight, the Down East Wood Ducks begin a six-game series against the Carolina Mudcats at Grainger Stadium at 7:00 p.m.
-RHP Gavin Collyer (1-0, 4.00) gets the nod for the Wood Ducks and Carolina will counter LHP Brandon Knarr (2-1, 4.85)
+After a rainout last night, the Down East Wood Ducks begin their six-game series with the Carolina Mudcats tonight at 7:00 p.m.
+RHP Gavin Collyer (1-0, 4.00) gets the start for Down East and Carolina will counter with LHP Brandon Knarr (2-1, 4.85)

 ---